cbg-ethz/cowwid/README.md

 # Base processing

-Sample data is processed using the same pipeline configuration as currently used to process NGS data for the [Swiss SARS-CoV-2 Sequencing Consortium (S3C)](https://bsse.ethz.ch/cevo/research/sars-cov-2/swiss-sars-cov-2-sequencing-consortium.html).
+Sample data is processed using the same pipeline configuration as was used to process NGS data for the [Swiss SARS-CoV-2 Sequencing Consortium (S3C)](https://bsse.ethz.ch/cevo/research/sars-cov-2/swiss-sars-cov-2-sequencing-consortium.html).

-> **Note** as the S3C project is being sunsetted, and as the wastewater workflow matures, both sub-parts will be eventually merge into a single process, as documented in the HOWTO.
+> **Note** this differs from the procedure documented in the HOWTO, as we still do a split process: first base-processing in one working directory with one branch (rubicon), then wastewater processing in a different working directory with a different branch (ninjaturtles).

 *[NGS]: Next Generation Sequencing
 *[S3C]: Swiss SARS-CoV-2 Sequencing Consortium